debinqiu/Coursera_DataAnalysisTools/Week_2_ChisqTest.md

 ## Study association between student's Exercise and Smoke ##

 In this assignment, we are required to run a chi-squared test of independence.
 To do so, we used a survey dataset that contains the responses of 237 Statistics I students at the University of Adelaide to a number of questions.
 We selected a subset of the data consisting of "Exer" and "Smoke" features because we want to study the dependence between Exercise and Smoke.
-To be specific, we were interested in columns:
+To be specific, we were interested in columns (see [here](https://github.com/debinqiu/Coursera_DataAnalysisTools/blob/master/Survey.csv) for more details, from [1]):
 - **Exercise**: how often the student exercises- "Freq" (frequently), "Some", "None".
 - **Smoke**: how much the student smokes-"Heavy", "Regul" (regularly), "Occas" (occasionally), "Never".